ray-project/ray/doc/source/tune/api_docs/scalability.rst

 """"""""""""""""""""""
 In this setup, loggers (CSV, JSON, and TensorboardX) and trial synchronization are disabled, except when explicitly noted.

+In this experiment, we're running many concurrent trials (up to 1,000) on a cluster.
+We then adjust the reporting frequency (number of results per second) of the trials to measure the throughput limits.

 It seems that around 500 total results/second seem to be the threshold for acceptable performance when logging and synchronization are disabled.
 With logging enabled, around 50-100 results per second